Polanco metro station

 Polanco metro station (Note: Estación del Metro Polanco.
 Spanish pronunciation: /es/.) is a station of the Mexico City Metro in the city's borough of Miguel Hidalgo.
 It is an underground stop with two side platforms serving Line 7 (Orange Line), between San Joaquín and Auditorio.
 It was opened on 20 December 1984, providing service north toward Tacuba and southwest toward Auditorio.

 Polanco metro station services the colonia (neighborhood) of Polanco, one of the most expensive shopping districts in the country, and is named after it.
 The pictogram depicts the clock tower at nearby Lincoln Park.
 The station is one of the deepest on the network, and the facilities offer partial accessibility for people with disabilities, including elevators.
 In addition to escalators, commuters can use the staircases, including a giant piano-shaped set equipped with motion sensors that play key sounds whenever the steps are used.
-In 2024, the station had an average daily ridership of 32,249 passengers, making it the 15th busiest station in the network.
+In 2025, the station had an average daily ridership of 33,463 passenger entries, making it the 17th busiest station in the network.

 Location and layout

-Polanco is an underground metro station located along Horacio Avenue, in the Miguel Hidalgo borough of Mexico City.
-It serves the affluent Colonia of Polanco, one of the most expensive shopping districts in the country, benefiting visitors of American Park, Uruguay Square and Presidente Masaryk Avenue.
+Polanco is an underground metro station on Line 7 located along Avenida Horacio, in the Miguel Hidalgo borough of Mexico City.
+It serves the affluent Colonia of Polanco, one of the most expensive shopping districts in the country, benefiting visitors of American Park, Plaza Uruguay and Avenida Presidente Masaryk.
 The area is the most expensive to live in near a metro station, with an average price of Mex$94,800 (around US$4,700) per 1 m2 as of 2019.

-The station's pictogram features the silhouette of the clock tower found in nearby Lincoln Park.
-The stop is named after the neighborhood, which takes its name from a river unofficially named after Juan Alfonso de Polanco, a Spanish Jesuit priest.
-The station has two exits: the west exit at the corner of Horacio Avenue and Temístocles Street, and the east exit at the corner of Arquímedes Street on the opposite side of Horacio Avenue.
+The station has two exits: the west exit at the corner of Avenida Horacio and Calle Temístocles, and the east exit at the corner of Calle Arquímedes on the opposite side of Avenida Horacio.
 It has a partially accessible service for people with disabilities with elevators and escalators.
 The latter were renovated in 2018 due to their obsolescence.

 Polanco metro station is located between San Joaquín and Auditorio stations on the line.
 The area is serviced by Route 13-D of the city's public bus system and by the Ecobici network.